 Afghanistan’s extractive industry is governed by the 2014 Mineral Law and the Hydrocarbons Law of 2009.

-According to the 2014-2015 EITI Report, the 2014 Mineral Law was designed to improve the governance of the sector and improve the confidence of potential investors.
-In particular it remedied a previous situation where exploration licenses could not be turned to production licenses.
+According to the 2016-2017 EITI Report, the 2018 Mineral Law was designed to improve the governance of the sector, secure optimal resources for the state, improve the confidence of potential investors and facilitate local community participation in mining.
 The law prohibits elected politicians and senior government officials from acquiring mining contracts.

 The Ministry of Finance is the sole public authority with jurisdiction to collect taxes and custom duties and the Ministry of Mines and Petroleum is the authority with jurisdiction to collect Mineral Royalties.
 Royalty rates are not specified.

 All contracts should by law be published and be made available online, however EITI Reports show that there are important deficiencies in record keeping.

 Mining regulations stipulate that announcements of bidding be published on the Ministry of Mines’ website, national and international press and media in Dari, Pashto and English, by the Department of Cadaster.
 The announcement is also to be provided to local government authorities by letter.

 The regulations require that no later than ten days following the execution of any mining contract, the Ministry of Mines and Petroleum (MoMP) is to publish an announcement summarising the material terms of the contract, including a summary of the minimum working obligations, rate of royalties and other material revenues and benefits that the government will derive from the contract.

 In 2018, the Ministry of Mines and Petroleum launched the Afghanistan Transparency Portal, which includes an online cadastral system and disclosure of non-tax payments on a per-license basis.